nam-301/culturabinaria/CONTRIBUTING.md

 ## What is this website?
 Github is a website that offers a platform that makes it easy when several people have to collaborate on the same thing -- in our case, people creating materials for a basic digital skills course.

-(Github is based on a software called Git, but that's too long a story for now :-))
+(Github is based on a software called Git, but that's too long a story for now :relaxed:)

 In order to contribute to this project, you have to create an account on GitHub first.